Family Day Trip to Springbrook National Park

 From the Gold Coast Highway take either one of the Duringan Street or Thrower Drive exits.
 There will be signs leading to Currumbin Creek Road (route 98).
 If you’re coming from the Pacific Motorway, head to Stewart Road then turn onto Currumbin Creek Road.
 Once you come to a T-intersection turn left.
 You’ll soon arrive at the Cougal Cascades car park and picnic area.

-If you’d like to take a scenic Sunday drive try the Numinbah section
+Take a scenic Sunday drive try the Numinbah section

 Just a short drive from Natural Bridge section you’ll find Numinbah.
 From the Pacific Motorway turn towards Nerang (exit 69) and follow continue approx. 25km along the Nerang–Murwillumbah Road.